 If you have been diagnosed with Alzheimer's or another dementia, you are not alone.
 Our early-stage initiative provides comprehensive programs for individuals living with early-stage Alzheimer's disease or related dementias.

 State-Wide Early Stage Socialization Program Calendar (Virtual).
 Whether you're looking to join a support group, or participate in social engagement opportunities with others living with Alzheimer's or dementia, we have many opportunities to connect.
-Click here to see the full calendar of events.
+Click the interactive calendar for programming and registration links.

 Changing Gears Education Program